juretta/spy/README.md

 Source distribution
 -------------------

+You need the Haskell platform installed and cabal-install available on your $PATH.

+To install spy from hackage simply run:

+    $> cabal install spy

+Done!

-To install spy from source you need the Haskell platform installed and cabal-install available on your $PATH:
+To install spy from git you need the Haskell platform installed and cabal-install available on your $PATH:

+    $> git@bitbucket.org:ssaasen/spy.git
+    $> cd spy
     $> cabal install --only-dependencies
     $> cabal configure
     $> cabal build